ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 mathematics department.

-_If you are reading on a mobile device, you may need to "request desktop site" for equations to be properly displayed.
-This post is licensed under CC BY-SA._
+_If you are reading on a mobile device, you may need to "request desktop site" for the equations to be properly displayed.
+This post is licensed under CC BY-SA and GNU FDL._

 Shapley values
 --------------